All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects Compared: Semaglutide vs CagriSema

 The side effect profiles of these medications share similarities but differ in frequency and severity.
 Both therapies primarily cause gastrointestinal symptoms, reflecting their mechanisms of action on digestive processes.
-However, the addition of cagrilintide to semaglutide increases the incidence of certain adverse events, particularly those related to gastric motility.
+But the addition of cagrilintide to semaglutide increases the incidence of certain adverse events, particularly those related to gastric motility.

 Semaglutide's most common side effects include nausea (20-44% depending on dose), vomiting (9-24%), diarrhea (12-30%), and constipation (11-24%).
 These symptoms typically emerge during dose escalation and often improve with continued treatment.
 The prescribing information indicates that most gastrointestinal adverse events are mild to moderate in severity and resolve within 4-8 weeks (FDA Prescribing Information, Wegovy, 2021).